DennisRudolf/Continuous_Authentication/README.md

 where $y, s \in \mathbb{Z}_q$ are randomly selected secrets.

-The SP verifies the validity of the signature, ensures the timestamp has not expired, and confirms that the user is not present on the revocation list.
+The SP verifies the validity of the signature and ensures the timestamp has not expired.

 Additionally, the SP generates a session timer, allowing each SP to define a maximum session duration according to security requirements.
 Subsequently, the SP generates parameters $e, w, a,$ and $b$ and transmits $e, a, b,$ and $t$ to the user.
 The session timer is displayed within the user interface, indicating the remaining validity period.